Bearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late Score

 Bearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late ScoreBearcats Outlast Kansas in 37-34 Road Win Behind Walker’s Late Score

-LAWRENCE, Kan. – Cincinnati was unfazed by Kansas’ late touchdown and lead, answering with a 10-play, 75-yard scoring drive that was capped by Tawee Walker’s two-yard score, stunning Kansas’ sold-out crowd in a 37-34 win on Saturday afternoon at David Booth Kansas Memorial Stadium.
+LAWRENCE, Kan. – The Cincinnati football team was unfazed by Kansas’ late touchdown and lead, answering with a 10-play, 75-yard scoring drive that was capped by Tawee Walker’s two-yard score with 29 seconds left, stunning Kansas’ sold-out crowd in a 37-34 win on Saturday afternoon at David Booth Kansas Memorial Stadium.

-Brendan Sorsby finished 29-of-43 for 388 yards and two touchdowns, completing passes to nine different Bearcats.
-Cyrus Allen’s 11 catches were a career-high to go with 128 yards.
+Sorsby finished 29-of-43, completing passes to nine different Bearcats.
+Cyrus Allen’s 11 catches were a career-high to go with 128 yards and two scores.
 Evan Pryor (90 yards) and Walker (73) carried the run game on a combined 24 carries, while Sorsby had 13 for 52.

 First Quarter

-After a 53-yard Max Fletcher punt pinned Kansas back at their own 7-yard line, Jayhawks quarterback Jalon Daniels found receiver Emmanel Henderson sprinting down the sideline for a 93-yard touchdown on the home team’s first play from scrimmage.
+After a 53-yard Max Fletcher punt pinned Kansas back at their own 7-yard line, Daniels found Henderson sprinting down the sideline for a 93-yard touchdown on the home team’s first play from scrimmage.

 The Bearcats answered with a 13-play 75-yard drive, converting two fourth downs on the series.
-Sorsby found sophomore Isaiah Johnson for a 33-yard reception that set up a 1-yard touchdown rush by running back Tawee Walker to tie the game, 7-7, at the 6:10 mark in the first quarter.
+Sorsby found sophomore Isaiah Johnson for a 33-yard reception that set up a 1-yard touchdown rush by Walker to tie the game, 7-7, at the 6:10 mark in the first quarter.

 Second Quarter